Get Help Your Way

 What if I set up my custom domain in beehiiv and it still doesn’t work or says “Verifying Configuration” on the Domains page?

 It’s important to allow proper time for your DNS settings to propagate, which can take up to 24 hours.
 This delay is the most common issue that we run into with new custom domains.
-If you have fully set up your domain and are still experiencing issues after 24 hours, we advise you to grab a full screenshot of your DNS records and then contact support so we can try and solve the issue with you.

 Can I use the same custom domain for my external website and beehiiv publication?